James - james; Jacques, Jacques, Jacques

 shady - ombragé, louche

-retreat - retraite; retraite
+retreat - retraite

 murmur - murmure, rumeur, souffle, murmurer

 The house is very spacious.
 A hall of noble size leads to a large spiral staircase winding through its centre, while the various apartments are of imposing dimensions.
 It was built some fifteen or twenty years since by Mr. A--, the well-known New York merchant, who five years ago threw the commercial world into convulsions by a stupendous bank fraud.
-Mr. A--, as every one knows, escaped to Europe, and died not long after, of a broken heart.
-Almost immediately after the news of his decease reached this country and was verified, the report spread in Twenty-sixth Street that No. - was haunted.
-Legal measures had dispossessed the widow of its former owner, and it was inhabited merely by a caretaker and his wife, placed there by the house agent into whose hands it had passed for the purposes of renting or sale.
-These people declared that they were troubled with unnatural noises.
+Mr.

 spacious - spacieux, ample, grand, logeable